About Us

 Doctor of Acupuncture & Oriental Medicine

-Parastoo Taghinia, DAOM, L.Ac., MSc., BSc. received her undergraduate degree in Kinesiology from California State University, Northridge (CSUN) and graduated with Academic Dean’s honors, and earned her Master of Science in Acupuncture & Oriental Medicine from South Baylo University, California, with the Academic Dean’s awards, as well as made her Doctorate in Acupuncture and Oriental Medicine (DAOM) in Healthy Aging and Internal Medicine from Yo San University of Traditional Chinese Medicine.
-Her Doctorate Capstone is being published soon.
-She is pursuing her second Doctorate Degree in Women’s Health and Reproductive Medicine.
+Parastoo Taghinia, DAOM, L.Ac., MSc., BSc. earned her undergraduate degree in Kinesiology from California State University, Northridge (CSUN), graduating with Academic Dean’s Honors.
+She then completed her Master of Science in Acupuncture and Oriental Medicine at South Baylo University, where she received the Academic Dean’s Award.
+Dr. Taghinia later earned her Doctorate in Acupuncture and Oriental Medicine (DAOM) with a concentration in Healthy Aging and Internal Medicine from Yo San University of Traditional Chinese Medicine, where her capstone research has been published.
+In addition, she holds a second Doctorate in Women’s Health and Reproductive Medicine, expanding her expertise in integrative and holistic care.

 FAQ's